 6. Using Black Hat Methods

+This is a common SEO mistake we do not recommend making!
 We’ve mentioned buying links – that’s one of the many black hat methods websites use for a quick rise in rankings.
 Black hat practices violate search engine guidelines to get quick results.

 However, this isn’t feasible in the long run because Google will always find out.
 It can be sooner or later, but when it happens, you’ll get penalized or even banned.